B&G: Should students be required to turn their cameras on during Zoom classes?

 High schools are often rampant with bullying and camera requirement policies warrant unwanted attention for many students.
 Ill-intentioned students could abuse the misfortunes of others and send damaging messages to struggling classmates.
 This only compounds the already strenuous effects of virtual schooling.
 The simplest solution to deter such bullying is to ensure a lack of camera requirements.

 The absence of cameras allows students to feel safe and respected in a virtual environment.
-By establishing trust with their teachers, high schoolers will feel more comfortable and potentially participate more in class.
+By establishing trust with their teachers, high schoolers will feel more at ease and potentially participate more in class.
 It is important to respect student privacy and mental health as failing to do so could be detrimental to their quality of education.
-Once the comfortability of Richard Montgomery students is given attention to, the difficulties of a virtual school year are more likely to subside.
-If teachers could bear the occasional black screen, then online school would be a much less dreadful experience for students.
+Once RM focuses on the comfort of students, the difficulties of a virtual school year are more likely to subside.
+If teachers could tolerate the occasional black screen, then online school would be a much less dreadful experience for students.

 Providing a means for the most intrinsic social interactions, cameras should be required during Zoom classes